ruscur/snowpatch/docs/configuration.md

   to which branches should be pushed so that the Jenkins server can pull them

 - `remote_uri`: the URI of the remote

+- `base_remote_name`: the name of the remote where base branches are retrieved from (Optional, defaults to value of remote_name)

 - `push_results`: whether test results should be pushed to Patchwork for this project